reframejs/reframe/docs/usage-manual.template.md

 </html>
 ~~~

-And if we reload one second later at 13:37:01, we get the same HTML except that
+If we reload one second later &mdash; at 13:37:01 &mdash; we get the same HTML except that
 `(Generated at 13:37:00)` is now replaced with `(Generated at 13:37:01)`.
-This means that everytime we load the page the HTML is re-rendered.
+This means that the HTML is (re-)rendered every time we load the page.
 We say that the HTML is generated at *request-time* and that the page is *HTML-dynamic*.

 Now, the HTML of our Hello World page doesn't really need to be dynamic.